Japanese Knotweed Trowbridge and BA14

 We provide JKMP’s for residential properties, building plots which will be subject to housing development and larger-scale development projects.
 A JKMP is normally required if you are applying for a mortgage on a property where there is evidence of, or nearby Japanese Knotweed, prior to an agreement being made to provide funds for a property purchase.
 Our JKMP’s are also supplemented with a 10-year Insurance Backed Guarantee (IBG).
 The JKMP ‘stays’ with the property, so if there is any future property transfer, the JKMP becomes the possession of the new owner irrespective of how many times the property exchanges hands.

-If you have or think you may have Japanese Knotweed in Trowbridge contact us on 0117 321 7799 or 07531142316 and one of our experts will answer any questions you might have and can arrange a site assessment visit.
+If you have or think you may have Japanese Knotweed in Trowbridge or the BA14 postcode contact us on 0117 321 7799 or 07531142316 and one of our experts will answer any questions you might have and can arrange a site assessment visit.

 Martyn works for West Country Knotweed Removal as a marketing specialist.
 He takes great pride in creating quality content regarding Japanese knotweed.